 • Em Nguyen - Senior Community Member

-• Lt.
-Col. Vinnie Nguyen - International Business and Strategy Director, Sierra Nevada
+• Vinnie Nguyen - International Business and Strategy Director, Sierra Nevada

 • Nhan Nguyen - Senior and Veteran Community Member